 The next figure lists the standardized condition types.

-Additional condition types can be defined by using define-condition
+Additional condition types can be defined by using define-condition.

 |